Description

 Risk and Exploitability

 The EPSS score is below 1% and the vulnerability is not listed in CISA’s KEV catalog, indicating a low likelihood of real‑world exploitation.
-To reach the vulnerable code path an attacker would typically need the ability to create or delete many nested AppArmor profiles, which requires elevated privileges.
+Based on the description, it is inferred that an attacker would need the ability to create or delete many nested AppArmor profiles, which typically requires elevated privileges.
 If exploited, the outcome is a kernel panic and complete denial of service until a reboot.
+The CVSS score of 5.5 classifies the vulnerability as medium severity.

 Remediation